DataDog/documentation/content/en/real_user_monitoring/browser/troubleshooting.md

 ## Technical limitations

-Each event sent by the Browser RUM SDK is built with:
+Each event sent by the Browser RUM SDK is built with the following:

-- the RUM global context
+- RUM global context
-- the event context (if any)
+- Event context (if any)
-- the attributes specific to the event
+- Attributes specific to the event

 Example: